natebrunelle/cstheory-f22/markdown/quiz3.md

 To help you prepare:

 - Here is a link to [quiz 3 from spring 2022](files/ps/quiz3_s22.pdf), plus [sample solutions](files/ps/quiz3_sols.pdf).
-- Aample solutions for PS5 and PS6 will be posted shortly
+- Sample solutions for PS5 and PS6 will be posted shortly

 # Collaboration Policy